KaiPereira/The-Secret-Weapon/README.md

 It's as simple as this:

-* Put your name down for what schematic sheet you're working on (so we don't have merge conflicts)
+* Put your name down for what schematic sheet you're working on (so we don't have merge conflicts) in the canvas in #The-Secret-Weapon on Slack!
+If you don't want to be on Slack, you can probably work backwards in the sheets, like start at 100 or something!
 * Fork/clone the repository
 * Go into the schematic sheet you put yourself down for and rename it to your name + what you're working on!
 * Wire up your component in the schematic (don't mess with other people's schematics without specific permission, unless they've added like an MCU or something), please don't add components that costs more than $5, so that we can get this thing made hopefully affordably!